-See "Distributed architecture components" on the previous page.
+See "RCS system architecture" on page 7.

 Data logging continuity

 Agents send collected data to the Collector.
 If communications fail, connectivity is down or the Collector does not work, agents can save a set amount of data until connectivity is restored.
 Data that exceed the admitted limit are lost.